Chapter 4 : Waves

 “You don’t mind if Sophia joins us, do you?”
 Joel asks when we enter a little pub near the hospital.
-I’m about to say I don’t think I can handle a girls presence right now when I spot her at the bar.
+I’m about to say I don’t think I can handle a girl’s presence right now when I spot her at the bar.
 She’s got three glasses filled with beer in from of her.
 She hands both of us a glass and then takes a long sip from the third one.
 Her blue eyes flash up at us when she puts her glass down.
 Joel takes this chance to lean down and kiss her.
-He’s a lucky guy, because no one can just go over and kiss Sophia Reynolds on the lips.
-Only Joel is allowed to do so.
+He must feel so lucky, being the one that is allowed to go and kiss Sophia Reynolds.
+I hope he realises he’s a lucky guy.

 “So Neil, how are you?”
 Sophia suddenly asks.
 I look up startled.
 Her face is drawn in a half worried, half amused smile.

 “I’m fine, thanks.”
 I tell her.
 She does not look convinced.

 I get up to get myself another beer when the door of the pub opens.
 With a gush of wind a girl gets blown in.
-Her bright red curls are the exact shade as Lily’s, her freckled face somehow reminds me of her too.
+Her bright red curls are exactly the same shade as Lily’s, her freckled face somehow reminds me of her too.
 It’s like her eyes have the same shape, though they seem darker.
 It’s like every girl reminds me of her, I’m definitely in need of a beer now.
-I’m turning to the bar when a boy enters that I recognise as Hugo.
+I’m turning to the bar when a boy enters, I recognise him, it’s Hugo.
 He follows the girl with the red curls closely.

 “A beer please.”
 I say when I reach the bar.
 “You know what, make that three.”
-I ad, deciding to take some beer for Joel and Sophia as well.
+I ad, Joel and Sophia might want another beer as well.
 The redheaded girl orders two coffee.
-I watch Hugo stand next to her, looking at the bar.
+I watch Hugo stand next to her, looking at his shoes.
 She puts her finger under his chin and pushes his head up.